Here are the answers to some of the most frequently asked questions. Call 800-428-2267 for more information.

 A member camp has joined ACA and enjoys the benefits of networking, developing its staff and program, and being part of the larger camp community.
 Member camps may prepare for and are encouraged to pursue the voluntary accreditation process, if they choose.

-An accredited camp is a member camp that has successfully gone through the accreditation process, which is a thorough peer review where camps meet up to 275 standards.
+An accredited camp is a member camp that has successfully gone through the accreditation process, which is a thorough peer review where camps meet up to 265 standards.
 An accredited camp may use the accredited camp logo if they choose.
-Accredited camps are required to sign an annual Statement of Compliance.
+Accredited camps are required to sign an annual Statement of Compliance and submit an Annual Accreditation Report.

 Camp accreditation is a voluntary peer-review process of a camp's operations and procedures.
-Over 275 standards may apply.
-ACA's Accreditation program: (1) educates camp owners and directors in the comprehensive administration of key apsects of camp operation, program quality, and the health and safety of campers and staff; (2) establishes guidelines for needed policies, procedures, and practices for which the camp is responsible for ongoing implementation; (3) assists the public in selecting camps that meet industry-accepted and government-recognized standards; (4) ACA's Find a Camp database provides the public with many ways to find the ideal ACA-accredited camp.
+Over 265 standards may apply.
+ACA's Accreditation program: (1) educates camp owners and directors in the comprehensive administration of key aspects of camp operation, program quality, and the health and safety of campers and staff; (2) establishes guidelines for needed policies, procedures, and practices for which the camp is responsible for ongoing implementation; (3) assists the public in selecting camps that meet industry-accepted and government-recognized standards (ACA's Find a Camp database provides the public with many ways to find the ideal ACA-accredited camp).

-No. This membership category was created for camps that are not currently interested in pursuing accreditation.
-There is no expectation that a camp member will need to be accredited, but they have made the committment to pursue professionalism and networking.
-That said, we encourage all camps and programs to take advantage of the education offered through the Professional Develoment Center and the accreditation program.
+No. This membership category is for camps that are not currently interested in pursuing accreditation.
+There is no expectation that a camp member will need to be accredited, but they have made the commitment to pursue professionalism and networking.
+That said, we encourage all camps and programs to take advantage of the education offered through ACA and the accreditation program.
 A member camp is welcome and encouraged to go through the accreditation process if it does become a fit.
 Once a member camp begins the accreditation process, the camp will begin to pay the fees related to accreditation.

 If a camp finds that accreditation fits its program and needs, the camp will begin paying accredited camp fees at the time of their annual renewal and will go through the accreditation process.
 Many member camps will choose to become accredited, making the member camp category a place to start.

 Specific language is used on Find a Camp to define and differentiate accredited camps from member camps.
-Recommended language to describe a camp's relationship is offered on the Logos and Lanuage web page.
+Recommended language to describe a camp's relationship to ACA is offered on the Logos and Language web page.
 Accredited camps are ideally situated to promote their extensive efforts around accreditation and to contrast and highlight the differences of an accredited camp from a member.